 The instant application contains a Sequence Listing which has been submitted in ASCII format via EFS-Web and is hereby incorporated by reference in its entirety.
-Said ASCII copy, created on Aug.
-20, 2014, is named 38075-716-301- 25 Seqlist.txt and is 9,260 bytes in size.
+Said ASCII 25 of wavelengths.
+In some examples, the coding scheme copy, created on Aug.
+20, 2014, is named 38075-716-301-Seglist.txt and is 9,260 bytes in size.